• GIFT IDEAS

 You may already be making Homemade Laundry Detergent and other DIY Cleaners… but if you’ve been wanting to cut costs on Fabric Softener, you’re going to LOVE this Homemade Fabric Softener with Vinegar and Hair Conditioner!

-I’ve been making this for years, and can’t believe how much money it saves!
+Now I’ve been making this DIY Fabric Softener for years, and can’t believe how much money it saves!
+It works SO well, too!

-Are you ready to save some serious money by making your own Homemade Fabric Softener?
-Let’s get started…
+So are you ready to save some serious money by making your own Homemade Fabric Softener?

 How to Get Stink Out of Towels